camera

 Moffat to Peebles

-Today’s ride heads up and up into the vast Clyde Windfarm, at the time of construction this was the largest onshore wind farm in the UK, only overtaken by Whitelee near Glasgow.
-It is also a huge network of upland gravel tracks offering fast descents and epic views of the Border and southern upland hills.
+Today’s ride heads up and up into the vast Clyde Wind Farm, at the time of construction this was the largest onshore wind farm in the UK, only overtaken by Whitelee near Glasgow.
+It also has a huge network of upland gravel tracks offering fast descents and epic views of the Border and Southern Upland hills.

-From the windfarm the route drops down to the souce of the infamous river Tweed, this upland area is mostly bog between the hills and serves as the start point for what is one of the best fishing rivers in the world.
+From the wind farm the route drops down to the source of the infamous River Tweed.
+This upland area is mostly bog between the hills and serves as the starting point for what is one of the best fishing rivers in the world.

-Drumelzier (pronounced Drum – mell e-er) is the last resting place of Merlin the Wizard and Merlin’s Grave.
-According to legend, which is at least as old as the 15th century, the wizard was buried 200 yds NNW of Drumelzier Church.
-There are ruins of Merlin’s castle visible on a nearby hill and an associated Alterstone is visible along the route here and adds to a feel of myth and legends that the Borders thrives in.
+Drumelzier (pronounced drum – mell e-er) is the last resting place of Merlin the Wizard and Merlin’s Grave.
+According to legend, which is at least as old as the 15th century, the wizard was buried 200 yards NNW of Drumelzier church.
+There are ruins of Merlin’s Castle visible on a nearby hill and an associated alterstone is visible along the route, adding to a feel of myth and legends that the Borders thrives on.

 Map & Profile